rasberry/Parfait/README.md

 * add flag to disable auto-recreate - usefull for backups where nothing should be changing
 * add flag to turn off recreate (manual mode) and only verify
   * maybe add input file with instructions for each file specified (re-create / restore / do nothing)

+## Tests to create ##

+* what happens if the par2 data gets corrupted ?
+* how much corruption results in the inability to recover
+* does corruption result in badly restored files
+* is there a particular corruption that restores bad files